stenehall/stenehall.github.io/_posts/2017-07-04-learning-flow.md

 ## Mixed Types

-You can provide list of different types to a function, a mixed type.
+You can provide a list of different types to a function, a mixed type.
 In general this would be something you want to avoid.
 But at times it's a must and then it can be useful to at least limit the accepted types to a few different.

 ```typescript
 function stringifyBasicValue(value: string | number) {